Occupation Report Β· Legal

 Your personalised plan

-Barristers score 30/100 on average — but your score depends on seniority, location, and skills.
+Barristers score 30/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Legal research & case preparation the job actually involves.

 Not a Barrister?
 Check your own score.